Employee Contracts: Everything You Need to Know

 Offer letters are extended to prospective employees, while employee contracts are extended to current employees.
 An offer letter is not as detailed as an employee contract, and it is not legally binding.

 If you need help drafting employee contracts, post your legal need on UpCounsel's marketplace.
-UpCounsel only accepts the top 5 percent of lawyers, who graduated from law schools such as Harvard and Yale and average 14 years of experience, including work with or on behalf of companies such as Google, Stripe, and Twillo.
+UpCounsel only accepts the top 5 percent of lawyers, who graduated from law schools such as Harvard and Yale and average 14 years of experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Twillo.